emrug/odin-recipes/README.md

 # odin-recipes
-Repo created for my first Odin Project task
+A basic website created for my first Odin Project task with the purpose of practising html and using git with the command line.